sigpwny/websites/content/profiles/admins/hassam_uddin/index.md

 ---
 name: Hassam Uddin
 bio: "Hey I'm Hassam!
-I'm a Sophomore in CS interested in all things cryptography, theory, math, and compilers. "
+I'm a sophomore in CS interested in all things cryptography, theory, math, and compilers. "
 image:
   path: hassam-cropped-1-.jpg